Mjdhsn49/Trimble_Assignment/README.md

 3. To run streamlit use this command --> streamlit run streamlit_test.py

+Note: In order to use streamlit we need models while running jupyter notebook cell we need to save models to  "models" folder then we may use streamlit

 To run the code in docker first install docker

 Run -- 'docker-compose up --build'

+In terminal two links one for jupyter notebook and another for streamlit are provided copy these links to browser to access the jupyter notebook and streamlit application.